agude/agude.github.io/_drafts/2023-06-26-machine_learning_api.md

 account until the user recovers it.

 These actions do a really good job of hiding the implementation behind the API.
-Once you've done so there are a few useful machine learning patterns you can take advantage of.
+You can freely change thresholds when the model performance changes, retrain the model, or even replace it entirely.

+But you can do something else too, you can add more models!

-### Use multiple systems
+### Using multiple systems

 A common fraud-prevention strategy is to train a new model for each new fraud pattern identified.
 This allows each model to be highly [precise][pr_wiki],